Wool presents two facets: it can be a responsible choice or entail unethical practices, depending on its origin.

 Use local wool

-Wool would be a very good choice if we use wool from the Netherlands.
-It is a residual product, the sheep have a beautiful life with a lot of personal attention.
+Wool sourced from the Netherlands is an excellent choice, being a byproduct of sheep with well-cared-for lives.
 Emy Demkes wrote an article about this you can read here.

 And then when the wool is close by, wool is more than fantastic because wool has so many beautiful properties.
 This can be read in this article.